actframework/act-doc/en/configuration.md

 }
 ```

-There are few thins about this approach worth attentions:
+There are few things about this approach worth attentions:

 1. The class must be annotated with `AutoConfig` annotation with a parameter indicate the namespace of the configuration item.
 In our example it is `myconf` which is the namespace of `myconf.foo.bar`.
 If the namespace is not specified, it default to `app`.